Volume functional of compact $4$-manifolds with a prescribed boundary metric: Introduction

 Before presenting the main results, let us remark that recently Catino, Mastrolia and Monticelli \cite{catino} obtained an important classification for gradient Ricci solitons admitting a fourth-order vanishing condition on the Weyl tensor.
-To be precise, they showed that any $n$-dimensional $(n \ge 4)$ gradient shrinking Ricci soliton with fourth-order divergence-free Weyl tensor (i.e. ${\rm div}^4\, W=0$) is either Einstein or a finite quotient of $N^{n-k} \times \Bbb{R}^k,$ $(k > 0),$ the product of an Einstein manifold $N^{n-k}$ with the Gaussian shrinking soliton $\Bbb{R}^{k}.$ We highlight that ${\rm div}^4\, W=W_{ijkl,ikjl},$ where the indexes after the comma are the covariant derivatives.
+To be precise, they showed that any $n$-dimensional $(n \ge 4)$ gradient shrinking Ricci soliton with fourth-order divergence-free Weyl tensor (i.e. $div^4(W)=\nabla_{j}\nabla_{k}\nabla_{l}\nabla_{i}W_{ijkl}=0$) is either Einstein or a finite quotient of $N^{n-k} \times \Bbb{R}^k,$ $(k > 0),$ the product of an Einstein manifold $N^{n-k}$ with the Gaussian shrinking soliton $\Bbb{R}^{k}.$

-At the same time, it is well-known that dimension four display fascinating and peculiar features, for this reason very much attention has been given to this dimension; see, for instance \cite{besse,GS,scorpan}, for more information about this specific dimension.
-In this paper, motivated by \cite{catino}, we shall classify four-dimensional compact Miao-Tam critical metrics under the {\it second order divergence-free Weyl tensor condition} which is clearly weaker than locally conformally flat and harmonic Weyl tensor conditions considered in \cite{miaotamTAMS} and \cite{Kim}.
+At the same time, it is well-known that dimension four displays fascinating and peculiar features, for this reason very much attention has been given to this dimension; see, for instance \cite{besse,GS,scorpan}, for more information about this specific dimension.
+In this paper, motivated by \cite{catino}, we shall classify four-dimensional compact Miao-Tam critical metrics under the {\it second order divergence-free Weyl tensor condition} which is clearly weaker than the locally conformally flat and harmonic Weyl tensor conditions considered in \cite{miaotamTAMS,Kim}.
 More precisely, we have established the following result.

 \begin{theorem} Let $(M^{4},\,g,\,f)$ be a simply connected, compact Miao-Tam critical metric with second order divergence-free Weyl tensor and boundary isometric to a standard sphere $\mathbb{S}^{3}.$ Then $(M^{4},\,g)$ is isometric to a geodesic ball in a simply connected space form $\mathbb{R}^{4}$, $\mathbb{H}^{4}$ or $\mathbb{S}^{4}.$ \end{theorem}